-When determining medical necessity, clinical guidelines will be applied in the following order:
+When determining medical necessity for DME or orthotics, clinical guidelines will be applied in the following order:

 - 1. Federal, state, and contractual requirements - 2.
 UnitedHealthcare Community Plan Medical Policy - 3.
 InterQual® CP: Durable Medical Equipment - 4.
-InterQual® Medicare: Post Acute & Durable Medical Equipment, Ventilators NCD - Centers for Medicare & Medicaid Services (CMS) DME Medicare Administrative Contractor (MAC)
+InterQual® Medicare: Post Acute & Durable Medical Equipment, Ventilators NCD - 5.
+Centers for Medicaid and Medicare Services (CMS) DME Medicare Administrative Contractor (MAC)

-Durable Medical Equipment (DME), related supplies, and orthotics are medically necessary when:
+Durable Medical Equipment (DME) and related supplies are medically necessary when:

-- Consistent with the state definition of DME and/or orthotic; and - The item(s) meets the plan's definition of medically necessary (refer to the federal, state, or contractual requirements); and - Ordered by a physician or ordered by a nurse practitioner, clinical nurse specialist, or physician assistant acting within the scope of practice under state law; and - The item is not otherwise excluded from coverage
+- Consistent with the state definition of DME; and - The item(s) meets the plan's definition of Medically Necessary (refer to the federal, state, or contractual requirements); and - Ordered by a physician, or ordered by a nurse practitioner, clinical nurse specialist, or physician assistant acting within the scope of practice under state law; and - The item is not otherwise excluded from coverage